 With Mark Frost’s The Secret History of Twin Peaks, Twin Peaks: The Final Dossier, and The Return, the narrative world surrounding the death of Laura Palmer expanded beyond the fictional town of Twin Peaks to include, show-wise: the fictional town of Buckhorn, South Dakota, then the very real locations of the Trinity Test Site & Los Alamos, NM, and, Odessa, TX.
 Three are in the Southwest United States, while the fictional other is near halfway across the country.
 The year of 2015 marked the 70th anniversary of the Trinity Test, which was the first test of mankind using an atomic weapon.
 What they saw shocked them all and later bewildered us as we watched Frost and Lynch’s recreation in the now famous Part 8 of The Return.

 In years previous to Twin Peaks: The Return, fans could customize their tours to include Snoqualmie’s famous falls, diner, and the Salish Lodge.
 They could go straight to Los Angeles to visit set locations and take in Mulholland Drive.
 I believe many of these traditional locations will be highlighted in the Blue Rose Magazine’s Volume 1, Issue 6 which you can pre-order at: http://www.bluerosemag.com/.
 Now fans can also choose to expand their journeys to better understand the significance of the series in relation to the Southwest.
-This article is meant to elucidate those of you with unfamiliarity to the terrain and possibilities of such a venture.
+This article is meant to reveal the possibilities of such a venture.
 I wrote extensively on Odessa as I was traveling through it back in November 2017.
 Previous to that and shortly after the finale of The Return, my wife and I took our annual weekend trip to Ruidoso for my birthday in October.
 I’ll get back to why it might be the perfect place for your stay if attempting this tour.